newetard/music-recommendadtion-system/README.md

 # music recommendadtion system
-mood based music recommendation system using facial recognition
+mood based music recommendation system using facial recognition and creating a playlist using spotify dataset.